railwayapp/docs/src/pages/reference/limits.md

 - Default up to 32 vCPU cores
 - Up to 2 TB of Disk

 If you need more limits as your application scales, reach out to us within your direct support channel.
-We would be more than happy to bump up those limits on a case by case basis.
+We would be more than happy to bump up those limits on a case-by-case basis.

 ## Fair Use